Spinal Muscular Atrophy (SMA)

 Table of contents

-One of the rare diseases, SMA is a combination of the initials of the words Spinal Muscular Atrophy.
-SMA, which is the most common cause of death in infants, is a disease involving the muscles.
-In addition to being more common in Western countries, it is a genetically inherited disease.
+SMA, one of the rare diseases, is an abbreviation formed from the initials of Spinal Muscular Atrophy.
+It is a disease that affects muscles and is seen as the most common cause of death in infants.
+Although more common in Western countries, it is a genetically inherited disease.

 What is SMA?

-It causes loss of motor nerve cells in the spinal cord, leading to stiffness of the muscles near the center of the body, causing weakness on both sides.
-SMA has a progressive course and causes muscle wasting.
-Patients have more pronounced weakness in the legs and arms.
+SMA causes the loss of motor nerve cells in the spinal cord, leading to muscle weakness close to the body’s core, causing weakness on both sides.
+SMA, which has a progressive course, causes muscle atrophy.
+The weakness seen in patients' legs and arms is more pronounced.

-In SMA patients, SMN days do not produce protein.
+In SMA patients, the SMN gene does not produce the protein.
 Therefore, the motor nerve cells cannot be nourished.
-As a result, voluntary muscles cannot perform their tasks.
+As a result, voluntary muscles cannot perform their functions.

-SMA, which is seen in children of parents who are carriers, is seen in every 6 thousand births in our country.
-The surrogate parents are not aware of the disease.
-There is a 25% chance of SMA in children of parents who have a defect in their genes.
+SMA, seen in children of carrier parents, occurs in one out of every 6,000 births in our country.
+Carrier parents are often unaware of the disease.
+There is a 25% chance of SMA occurring in the children of parents with defective genes.

 SMA Symptoms

-SMA symptoms vary according to the patients.
+SMA symptoms vary among patients.
 The most characteristic symptoms include muscle weakness and atrophy.
-SMA, which is divided into four different types according to the age of onset of the disease and what it can do, shows different symptoms according to the types.
-Symptoms commonly seen in SMA patients include the following.
+SMA, divided into four types based on the age of onset and abilities, shows different symptoms according to its types.
+The symptoms commonly seen in SMA patients include:

 • Tongue twitching